mjknj18/Belly-Button-Biodiversity-Analysis/README.md

 2. Extract each sample ID number and append it to the HTML dropdown menu container.
 3. Extract and process the demographic information and OTU data for the first sample.
 4. Append demographic information for the first sample to the appropriate HTML container.
-5. Create a bar chart of the top ten OTUs by concentration in the first sample and connect it to the appropriate HTML container.
+5. Genrate a bar chart of the top ten OTUs by concentration in the first sample and connect it to the appropriate HTML container.
-6. Create a bubble chart of the concentrations of all of the OTUs in the first sample and connect it to the appropriate HTML container.
+6. Generate a bubble chart of the concentrations of all of the OTUs in the first sample and connect it to the appropriate HTML container.
-7. Create a gauge chart of the weekly wash frequency of the first sample and connect it to the appropriate HTML container.
+7. Generate a gauge chart of the weekly wash frequency of the first sample and connect it to the appropriate HTML container.
 8. Create a function to monitor and extract the currently selected sample ID number from the HTML dropdown menu.
 9. Repeat steps three through seven for the currently selected sample.